1. What does your program look like?

 We currently have two classrooms housed at the Country School and two classrooms housed at the Woodland School.
 Staffing and supports vary given the needs of any given cohort of students, but include: A Lead Preschool Teacher, Learning Assistants and Aides, and staff who provide related services (Speech and Language, Occupational Therapy, Physical Therapy, and Vision and Audiology supports)

 Our preschool is a special education program.
 We work with the private preschools in Weston to provide consultation upon request.
-Those schools, along with parents and other agencies may make a referral for a child for whom they feel may be experiencing some milestone difficulties.
+Those schools, along with parents and other agencies may make a referral for a child for whom they feel may be experiencing some difficulties.
 When a referral is made, the parent or provider is asked to contact the Office of Student Services at Case House to discuss any concerns they have regarding a child’s development.
-Students are screened and evaluated within our inter-disciplinary team approach to determine if they have areas of special education need.
+Students are screened and evaluated within our inter-disciplinary team approach to determine if they have areas of need and require specialized support.

 Weston Windows also works with Riverside Community Early Intervention agency in transitioning Weston resident students with special needs into our program when they turn age 3.